mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/release-notes/index.md

 ## Features/Improvements

-- Changed routing from hash based to history based to allow redirects after e.g. login.
+- Changed routing from hash-based to history-based to allow redirects after login.

 ## Bug Fixes